 The game appears designed for younger audiences but is extremely difficult, as Tails falling, bumping into an object or touching the ground makes the player lose a life.

 It is partially unknown who has made the game, since the credits of the games are full of abbreviated names and pseudonyms.
 Very few "real" names actually exist, and whether there are one or two people is also never confirmed.

-The objective of the game is to fly to the end of the stage, avoiding obstacles and destroying enemies with a golden Ring, which he throws as a projectile by pressing or .
+The objective of the game is to fly to the end of the stage, avoiding obstacles and destroying enemies with a golden Ring, which he can throw as a projectile by pressing or .
 Holding or before releasing will make the Ring spin around Tails, strengthening the throw and making the Ring go farther, similar to how the Spin Dash move works in traditional Sonic games.
 The Ring can also be used to latch on to any number of devices the player will encounter in each stage, ranging from gymnastics bars to railcarts, however the Ring cannot latch on to objects while it is spinning around Tails.